MicrosoftDocs/azure-devops-docs/docs/pipelines/process/phases.md

 ## Access to OAuth token

  You can allow scripts running in a job to access the current Azure Pipelines or TFS OAuth security token.
-  The token can be use to authenticate to the Azure Pipelines REST API.
+  The token can be used to authenticate to the Azure Pipelines REST API.

 #### [YAML](#tab/yaml/)
 ::: moniker range=">= azure-devops-2019"